sassoftware/restaf-server/README.md

 ### **appenv**

 In many applications that we have developed there was a need to configure the web application for different users, scenarios etc..
-For example the application for user A might use scoring model A but for user B the scoring model will be B. This parameter allows the configuration of the application for both users.
+For example the application for user A might use scoring model A but for user B the scoring model will be B. This parameter allows the configuration of the application for both users on the app server.
+The env file is processed before the appenv file is executed.
+This allows you to use the environment variablees defined thru the env file.

 A js file might look like this:

 ```
 return {
     reportName: 'dial',
+    output: process.env.OUTPUT,
     scoreModel: {
         caslib: 'Public',
         name  : 'loanEvaluation'